Home & Garden Landscapes

 Natchez Crape Myrtle - Multi-trunk

 We can’t say enough good things about this wonderful variety of Crape Myrtle.
 Natchez Crape Myrtle is treasured in the landscape due to it’s beautiful mottled cinnamon bark and rapid growth.
-It’s white blooms may lack the pop o...
-Read More
+It’s white blooms may lack the pop of s Read More

 Hardiness Zone: